For many users, the Kindle is a symbol of the reading device of the future. However, it’s not the first one, and not even the most exciting one.

 Book machines listed below have inspired, and still inspire, not only to improve books but also to read them.

-As you will see, they are much more exciting than a more accurate touch response, or 25% faster screen refresh rate in new models of e-readers.
+As you will see, they are much more exciting than a more accurate touch response, adjustable warm light, or 25% faster screen refresh rate in new models of e-readers.

-These machines, devices, or unfinished constructions, answer human’s need to make books meet evolving reading needs.
+These machines, unfinished constructions, or concepts existing only on paper, answer our constantly evolving reading needs.

 1. Book Wheel, 1588